AngleProtocol/merkl-docs/mechanisms/hooks/README.md

 We are constantly adding new forms of hooks and customization tools to incentive providers on Merkl.
 This list may therefore not be fully up to date with what's currently supported by the Merkl engine and frontend.
 {% endhint %}

+## Forwarders

+For some campaign types, forwarders will be automatically detected and there is no need to specify them.
+This applies typically to [concentrated liquidity campaigns](../campaigns/concentrated-liquidity-mechanisms.md#automated-liquidity-management-solutions) where once whitelisted automated liquidity management solutions are automatically detected and supported.

+For other ERC20 campaigns, incentive providers may choose to specify forwarders (provided that these are also ERC20 tokens) likely to hold the tokens to be incentivized.

+Let's illustrate this forwarding feature using an ERC20 campaign incentivizing USDA holders.
+With forwarding enabled, users who staked their USDA and received stUSD in exchange can still be eligible to earn rewards even if they don't hold USDA in their wallets.

+Here's how it works:

+- **Staking Example:** Users stake their USDA and receive stUSD tokens in return.
+- **Forwarding Mechanism:** Although the staked tokens (USDA) are not in the user's wallet (as they are held in the stUSD smart contracts), users are still rewarded based on their stUSD holdings.
+- **Reward Eligibility:** Merkl's forwarding mechanism can recognize their stake in the original tokens, ensuring that users with stUSD in their wallets can earn rewards.

+**As a result, if the token you are incentivizing can be staked in another contract (such as staking USDA in the stUSD contract), Merkl can trace back the liquidity in the staking contract to the original user.**

+For this to work, when creating a campaign you need to provide the staking contract addresses.
+The contract where users stake their tokens is the **recipient of the initial rewards**.
+The token issued when staking the token is the **token to forward rewards to**, and this contract needs to be an ERC20 token.

+{% hint style="info" %}
+Most of the time, these are the same contracts, so you should enter the same address twice when creating a campaign.
+{% endhint %}

 ## Whitelisting

 Incentive providers may whitelist some addresses (usually forwarders) so only the whitelisted addresses and the addresses that are associated to whitelisted addresses can be eligible to rewards.